Forbidden Dark Matter Annihilations into Standard Model Particles: Annihilations to SM Leptons

+A second interesting feature is that we can be deep in the forbidden regime ($\Delta \sim \mathcal{O}(1)$) only if annihilations are almost resonant $2 m_\chi \sim m_\phi$.
+This is the only way to overcome the Boltzmann suppression of the rate while maintaining all couplings perturbative.
+However this can not be done indefinitely if we fix the mediator-DM coupling, due to another feature of forbidden annihilations.
+The denominator of the relevant annihilation cross section is $\langle \sigma(\bar \chi \chi \to \mu^+\mu^-) v \rangle \sim 1/[(m_\phi^2-4m_\mu^2)^2+\Gamma_\phi^2 m_\phi^2]$.
+If we take $m_\phi^2=4m_\mu^2$, $\phi$ can decay to a pair of DM particles, giving an irreducible contribution to the width $\Gamma_\phi$ independent of the $\phi$ coupling to the SM\@.
 To reduce the width of $\phi$ we can take $m_\phi < 2 m_\mu$.
 However in this regime $(m_\phi^2-4m_\mu^2)^2\simeq (-2 \Delta+\Delta^2)^2$.
-So at some point increasing $\Delta$ leads to too much DM, as shown by the red area in Fig.~\ref{fig:mumu}.
+So at some point increasing $\Delta$ leads to too much DM, as shown by the brown area in Fig.~\ref{fig:mumu}.
 The only exception to this argument is when $m_\chi=m_\mu$.
 In this case we can keep decreasing the coupling to the SM and the mediator width way past our threshold and still obtain the observed relic density~\cite{Feng:2017drg}.

-The last phenomenological highlight in the plots, visible in all four panels of Fig.~\ref{fig:mumu}, is that all viable parameter space can be probed experimentally in the near future, at NA64-$\mu$~\cite{Chen:2018vkr} and ${\rm M}^3$~\cite{Berlin:2018bsc, Kahn:2018cqs}.
+The last phenomenological highlight in the plots, visible in all four panels of Fig.~\ref{fig:mumu}, is that the vast majority of viable parameter space can be probed experimentally in the near future, at NA64-$\mu$~\cite{Chen:2018vkr} and ${\rm M}^3$~\cite{Berlin:2018bsc, Kahn:2018cqs}.